 Business IT departments use cybersecurity analysis to protect company assets, including sensitive data and intellectual property.
 This includes implementing firewalls and encryption to secure networks and monitoring employee behavior to prevent insider threats.

 For instance, suppose a company’s cybersecurity analysis detects an attempted breach of its network.
-In that case, it can quickly respond and take steps to prevent further damage, such as blocking the attacker’s IP address or disabling compromised accounts.
+In that case, it can quickly respond and take steps to prevent further damage, such as blocking the attacker’s IP address or deactivating compromised accounts.